This Chex Mix Halloween puppy chow recipe was inspired by one of our favorite festive treats from childhood: Classic Puppy Chow.

-This puppy chow recipe was inspired by one of our favorite treats from childhood: the classic Puppy Chow.
 We’ve been making it since we were kids, but now we’re adults who are still crazy about the sweet chewy goodness of these fun snacks.
-They’re perfect for giving out at Halloween parties or as a treat after dinner!
+Halloween Muddy Buddies are perfect for giving out at Halloween parties or as a treat after dinner!

-Incredible fun, this chocolate peanut butter mix combined with seasonal Halloween candies is a perfect party much done in mere minutes.
+Incredible fun, this chocolate peanut butter mix combined with seasonal Halloween candies is a perfect party munch done in mere minutes.

 - Rice squares cereal – I used the regular Chex cereal that you would find in any grocery store.
 I like it because it’s easy to use and has no artificial flavors or colors added.